 … even in a thunderstorm that makes us leave the harbor.

 The northern waterway has some high bridges.

-And swans make their nests in the sea grass.
+White swans raise their families in sea grass.

-The old S/S Tarjanne is still going strong, after more than 100 years in route traffic.
+The lake cruiser S/S Tarjanne: still going strong after more than 100 years in traffic.

-This is Ruovesi boat harbor with good guest piers and dining options – a great place to stop at.
+Ruovesi boat harbor has good guest piers and dining options – a great place for a stop.

 Time to enter!

 Hold the ropes, they are raising the water level

 If there is route traffic you’ll have to let them go first.

 Lake Näsijärvi is a dream destination for photographers…